|How to Decode a VIN Number|

-Digits 1 to 3 of a VIN Number represent the World Manufacturer Identifier - WMI.
+WMI - Digits 1 to 3 of a VIN Number represent the World Manufacturer Identifier.
 If for example the first three characters are 1G1 this indicates that the vehicle was made in the USA and that the vehicle is a Chevrolet.

-Digits 4 to 9 represent the Vehicle Descriptor Section - VDS.
+VDS - Digits 4 to 9 represent the Vehicle Descriptor Section.
 Vehicle Descriptors vary with each manufacturer but are commonly used to describe the vehicle body type and the engine size.
-The VIN Check Digit value is used to verify that the VIN number has not been tampered with and is written to position 9.
+The check digit value is used to verify that a VIN number has not been tampered with and is written to position 9.

-Digits 10 to 17 represent the Vehicle Identifier Section - VIS.
+VIS - Digits 10 to 17 represent the Vehicle Identifier Section.
 Vehicle Identifiers are used to uniquely identify a particular make of vehicle.
-This includes the VIN year of manufacture and the vehicle serial number.
+This includes the year of manufacture and the auto serial number.